Korčula: 20th century

-During the World War I, the island and other territories were promised to the Kingdom of Italy in the 1915 Treaty of London in return for Italy joining the war on the side of Great Britain and France.
-However, after the war, Korčula and the rest of Dalmatia became a part of the State of Slovenes, Croats and Serbs in 1918.
-It was ruled by Italy from 1918 to 1921.
+Korčula was ruled by Italy from 1918 to 1921.
 It became part of the Province of Dalmatia, before becoming part of the Dubrovnik Oblast in 1922.
 Later, it was incorporated into the Kingdom of Serbs, Croats and Slovenes, known from 1929 on as the Kingdom of Yugoslavia.
 The island became part of the Littoral Banovina in 1929 and in 1939 it became a part of the autonomous Banovina of Croatia.

 After the Axis invasion of Yugoslavia in April 1941, Italy annexed the island.
 After the Armistice of Cassibile between Italy and the Allied powers in September 1943, it was briefly held by the Yugoslav Partisans who enjoyed considerable support in the region.
 Korčula was then occupied by German forces which controlled the island until their withdrawal in September 1944.
 With the liberation of Yugoslavia in 1945, the Federal People's Republic of Yugoslavia was formed, and Korčula became a part of the People's Republic of Croatia, one of the six Yugoslav republics.
 The state changed the name to Socialist Federal Republic of Yugoslavia in 1953, and so did the Republic to Socialist Republic of Croatia.
 After 1991, the island became a part of the independent Republic of Croatia.